Kingxukai/linux/Documentation/arch/x86/amd_hsmp.rst

 1. Metrics table binary sysfs

-AMD MI300A MCM provides GET_METRICS_TABLE message to retrieve most of the system management information from SMU in one go.
+AMD MI300A MCM provides GET_METRICS_TABLE message to retrieve most of the woke system management information from SMU in one go.

 The metrics table is made available as hexadecimal sysfs binary file under per socket sysfs directory created at